EvaMejia/EvaMejia/README.md

 - 🌱 I’m currently learning how to create my first company
 - 💞️ I’m looking to collaborate on everyhting related with crypto
 - 📫 How to reach me on discord: EvaMaria#7547
+- Also let's connect on twitter : @EvaMejiaa

+I hope I see you soon

 <!---
 EvaMejia/EvaMejia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.